SeanBE/logs-api/README.md

 ## Complete 1 a day.
 - API: test_models and test_mixins
 - API: Fix Exercise Order with additional field.
 Create User Workout relationship.
-- DOCKER: Use Fabric for deployment?
-- DOCKER: Move all to alpine.
 - ClIENT: Form validation.
-- API: Cache with REDIS.
+- CLIENT: Redirect to workouts once one is created or updated.
 - DOCKER: Weekly data volume backups.
 - NGINX: Set up domain and SSL certificate from NameCheap.
 - NGINX: Does nginx work properly as a reverse proxy?
 - API: Logging format and add more logging.
-- API: Flask notifications for events. (https://github.com/inveniosoftware/flask-notifications)
 - CLIENT: Recently used exercises.

 - API: Identify missing issues (https://github.com/sloria/cookiecutter-flask)
 - DOCKER: Be able to deploy anywhere (whether its local or remote server..)
+- API: Flask notifications for events. (https://github.com/inveniosoftware/flask-notifications)
+- API: Implement swagger.
+- DOCKER: Use Fabric for deployment?
+- DOCKER: Move all to alpine.
+- API: Cache with REDIS.

 ## MAYBE
 - settings_override on create_app?